Code-Institute-Submissions/conundrum/README.md

 ##### Python
 Was used to:
-- Implement the logic, functionality and responses of the game.
+- Implement the logic, functionality and responses of the project.
 - https://www.python.org/

 ##### Jquery